wellsaid-labs/tts-evaluation/docs/KUBERNETES_DEPLOYMENT.md

 ## Staging Namespace

 These steps will allow you to setup a staging `namespace` to a test Kubernetes setup.
-Also these deployment steps are loosely based on the below `New Cluster` guide.
+Also these deployment steps are loosely based on the below "New Cluster" guide.

 1. Create a `staging` namespace like so: